dbogdanov/dbogdanov.github.io/_posts/2020-05-06-essentia-tensorflow.markdown

 <iframe width="600" height="480" src="https://www.youtube.com/embed/xMUcY7_n4kQ" frameborder="0" allowfullscreen></iframe>

 You can use all new functionality and models for deep learning inference to develop your entire audio analysis pipeline in C++ or Python.
 For quick prototyping, we provide Python wheels on Linux (`pip install essentia-tensorflow`, pip version ≥19.3).

+See our [ICASSP 2020 paper](https://arxiv.org/abs/2003.07393) for more details.